 - The smallest directional antennas are designed to fold up and fit into a backpack so that observers can follow study subjects on foot.

 - Larger multi-element antennas can be extremely accurate.
 They are also heavy, however, and are often mounted on vehicles or towers.

-- For fast-moving or wide-ranging animals, receiving antennas can even be mounted to aircraft so that large areas can be covered very quickly.
+- For fast-moving or wide-ranging animals, receiving antennas can even be mounted to aircraft or unmanned aerial vehicles (UAVs) so that large areas can be covered very quickly.

 VHF receivers range from simple hand-held radio receivers to complicated devices with integrated computerized and automated recording equipment.

 As with receiving antennas, electronic receivers must be tuned to the correct range of frequencies.
 Receiving antennas are attached to the receiver via coaxial cable.
 Very basic receivers are similar to simple FM radios and require the user to tune it to a specific frequency.
 Modern receivers allow the user to enter the transmission frequency into a digital keypad.
 Some receivers are also constructed with scanning and logging capabilities or outputs for computers so that they can record the movements of many animals for extended periods.

 In recent years, the increased use of personal wireless devices has caused interference in the range of the electromagnetic spectrum used for VHF radio telemetry.
 Problems are especially prominent in urban areas, where VHF telemetry signals can become difficult to detect.
 Manufacturers of VHF equipment have responded by releasing signal filtering devices that help remove some of the static that can come from other wireless devices.